HealthMental Health

 CBD which is placed into patches similar to a nicotine patch to be absorbed through the skin.
 Again, these CBD patches come pre-dosed and are very simple to use so they are perfect for beginners.

-Also Read: CBD oil for Lyme disease: Does it work?
+Also Read: CBD for schizophrenia: Does it help?

 What Are the Results?
 (Of Dementia patients taking CBD Oil)